dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/handle_type_selection.rst

 Handle Type
    Handle type for which the selection will be true.
-   Read the :ref:`Bézier curves <curve-bezier-handle-type>` page for more details on the different handle types.
+   See the :ref:`Bézier curves <curve-bezier-handle-type>` page for more details on the different handle types.